planet-nine-app/the-advancement/README.md

 I've always had this thing where I don't believe it should ever be my responsibility to tell you who I am.
 99% of the time you shouldn't have to know who I am at all.
-For the 1% of the time that you do, like a bank or court I guess,
+For the 1% of the time that you do, like a bank or court I guess, we can leave that to governments.

+To this end, the first feature of The Advancement is to provide users with a set of emails that, for all intents and purposes, do not exist.
+Users can optionally use these emails automagically to sign up for things around the internet.
+The Advancement will remember which email is used where, just like a password manager, so that users don't have to.
+Similarly if you need to put in an email to get past some gatekeeping, just magic on in your Advancement email, and let us handle the cans of spam that'll be lobbed at you.

+If you haven't given up on email entirely, and want to clean up yours, I suggest checking out [this project](https://github.com/HellBri8nger/gmail-unsubscriber) which provides a python script for unsubscribing from all the garbage The Advertisement has signed you up for.

-The first order of business in defending against the Advertisement is identifying them in the first place.
+The second order of business in defending against the Advertisement is identifying them in the first place.
-The Advancement provides browser extensions for doing just that.
+The Advancement provides browser extensions for doing just that or at least it will once I finish it).
 Most browsers are supported, if your browser of choice isn't on the list below, let us know.

 #### Supported browsers